vishnugamini/vishnugamini/README.md

 - 🔭 I’m currently trying to enhance my skill-set by majorly focusing on learning Node.js for web development and Flutter for mobile app development.
 I am confident that my combination of machine learning and web/mobile development skills will enable me to create innovative solutions that leverage the power of AI.
--
-- In addition to my passion for machine learning, I am also expanding my skill set by learning Node.js for web development and Flutter for mobile app development.

-- 🌱 At the moment learning **Deep learning**
+- 🌱 At the moment learning **Deep learning and Node.js**

 - 📫 How to reach me **gamini.vishnu@gmail.com**